bhushan-mohanraj/lawrenceville-math/readme.md

 ## Environment Variables

-In production, the `SECRET_KEY` environment variable should be set to a secure key (generated, for example, with the `secrets` module).
-The `DATABASE_URL` environment variable can also be set.
+The `DATABASE_URL` environment variable should be set to point to the database.